Steering shaft u-joint coupling

 bearings in this u-joint is corroded

 A steering u-joint has four needle bearings packed with grease and sealed.
 It's a maintenance-free unit.
 In many cars, it can last the lifetime of the vehicle.
 The most common problem with the steering u-joint is when the grease in one of the needle bearings dries out or when moisture causes corrosion (see the photo).
-In most cases, this problem happens to the lower steering shaft u-joint, as it's located inside the engine bay, see this photo.
+In most cases, this problem happens to the lower steering shaft u-joint, as it's located inside the engine bay, see these photos fig 1, fig 2.

 What are they symptoms of a bad steering u-joint?
 A failed steering u-joint can cause two types of problems: if the u-joint is seized, the steering may become stiffer or jam at certain angles.
 There also could be a popping or clunking noise while turning.
 If the steering u-joint is worn out or corroded, it will have some play.
 When driving, it feels that the steering is loose and you always have to correct it to keep the vehicle driving straight.
 See this video of a broken steering u-joint.